skills-dev-2/reviews/.github/steps/3-leave-a-review.md

-## Step 3: Manage Issue Subscriptions
+## Step 3: Attach Assets to Releases

-Staying informed about issues you care about is crucial for effective collaboration.

-### 👀 Subscription Levels

-GitHub offers different ways to follow issues:

-- **Participating**: You'll be notified of any activity on issues where you've participated
-- **Watching**: You'll be notified of all activity on a repository
-- **Custom**: You can subscribe to specific issues without watching the entire repository
+Releases can include binaries, documentation, and other files for users to download.

+### 📎 Types of Release Assets

+Common assets to include with releases:
+- Compiled binaries or packages
+- Documentation (PDFs, guides)
+- Configuration examples
+- Migration scripts

-### :keyboard: Task: Set Up Subscriptions
+### :keyboard: Task: Add Documentation to a Release

-1. Open an issue in your repository
-2. Look for the "Subscribe" button in the right sidebar
-3. Click it to subscribe to updates for this specific issue
-4. Visit another issue and unsubscribe if you're automatically subscribed
+1. Create a simple PDF or text file named `user-guide.pdf` or `user-guide.txt`
+2. Draft a new release with tag `v1.2.0`
+3. Drag and drop your documentation file into the "Attach binaries" section
+4. Add notes explaining what the documentation covers
+5. Publish the release
-5. Comment "subscribed" when complete
+6. Comment "assets-attached" when complete

----